x64dbg/docs/introduction/Expression-functions.md

 - `streq(str1, str2)` : Compare two strings.
 Example: `streq(utf8(addr), "abc")`.
 - `strlen(str)` : Calculates the length of a string.

 The functions `utf8` and `utf16` can be used as inputs for other functions that take `str` arguments.
-All expressions have to evaluate to a number, so `utf8(rax)` is not a valid expresion and cannot be used as a trace condition for example.
+The expression `utf8(rax)` does not return a number, so it cannot be used as a trace condition for example.

 ## GUI Interaction